 Flowers that repeat bloom throughout the season are often the most coveted by gardeners.
 But these plants don’t come without a price and often that price is vigilant deadheading.
 Although deadheading isn't difficult, it is time-consuming.
 The resulting long season of bloom may be well worth it, but you need to balance your garden with a few plants that don’t need any deadheading at all.

 The plants listed here only bloom once, so there’s no reason to deadhead.
-They bloom only once, but they... remain attractive all season with flowers that dry right on the plant or maybe even interesting seed heads.
+They bloom only once, but they remain attractive all season with flowers that dry right on the plant or have interesting seed heads.

 01 of 14